 There’s a brief video which addresses this question nicely.
-It is entitled “A Talk on Why Right-Handed Hits are Not Good” (なぜ剣道では右手打ちがダメなのかというお話し) [Sasakawa RightHandNG] by Gekidan Sasakawa-sama.* It also addresses the complementary question: Why the left hand is emphasized (by so many sensei’s)?
-Sasakawa-sama presents two main reasons for using more of the left hand instead of the right – in Japanese.
+It is entitled “A Talk on Why Right-Handed Hits are Not Good” (なぜ剣道では右手打ちがダメなのかというお話し) [Sasakawa RightHandNG] by Gekidan Sasakawa-sama.* Sasakawa-sama presents two main reasons for using more of the left hand instead of the right – in Japanese and with body movements.
 I provide a brief summary of his comments and their approximate time-marks.
 As mentioned earlier, the chudan kamae is assumed with the left hand at the base of the shinai (tsukagashira) .

 First, the left hand at the shinai base as the pivot point (fulcrum) maximizes the strength of a strike (at the 0:48 min mark) vis-a-vis the right hand positioned further away from the base.
 (For a given angular speed (degrees/sec) of a shinai tracing the arc of a circle, the shinai tip speed (meters/sec) increases with a larger radius – according to physics [Neal]).
 If, on the other hand, the right hand served as the pivot point, the tip speed would diminish (given the same angular speed, since the radius of the arc traced by the tip would decrease) (at 1:10, 2:03 and 2:45).

 Second, having the left hand as the power hand increases the reach and also the power of the strike (datotsu with fumikomi).
 The base of the shinai is propelled forward with the left hand, arm and shoulder along with the left side of the body and the hips facing forward (1:36).
-If, instead, the right hand is the power hand, the body may tend to rotate anti-clockwise where the right shoulder and right side goes forward and the left shoulder and left side remains behind (1:44 and 2:29).
+If, instead, the right hand is the power hand, the body may tend to rotate anti-clockwise where the right shoulder and right half of the body go forward and the left shoulder and left half remain behind (1:44 and 2:29).
 This would reduce the reach of the shinai (and would likely reduce the amount of hip power inserted into the strike.)
-This may also manifest itself with a stuttering of the foot work in fumikomi (3:05).
+This may also manifest itself as a stuttering of the foot work in fumikomi (3:05).
 (I suspect that this could also be associated with a slower kicking of the left foot towards the right foot in fumikomi.)

 Tangent: As to the reason for having the left instead of right hand at the shinai base, I can only speculate with some side notes: